bigger404/slashbot/README.md

 # slashbot
-IRC Bot that reads slashdot.org stories into a chat room Using Python3, beautifulsoup, urlopen
+IRC Bot that reads slashdot.org storie titles into a chat room Using Python3, beautifulsoup, urlopen

 bigbot.py is the bot class